Hi there, friend! I’m Lara.

 The only mom who thought she “should” be doing more, planning more, playing more, cleaning more.
 And I was drowning in self-doubt and desperation.

-One day, when I was completely empty and knew I simply could not do one. more. thing.
-I found this.
+One day, when I was completely empty and knew I simply could not do one. more. thing. the Holy Spirit shared with me this quote:

 The shift from the “shoulds” to loving the simple, daily rhythm of a life-giving home was one that took much intention and time to cultivate, like anything worth growing, but was the turning point for our home, our homeschool, and my motherhood journey.